A's Stephen Vogt hits homer in final game before retirement – KION546

 “I Believe in Stephen Vogt!” chants greeted Vogt for his first plate appearance in the second from the crowd of 11,232.
 The two-time All-Star is beloved by the Bay Area fans as he also played in 2019 for the Giants.

-Rookie Logan O’Hoppe hit an RBI single in the eighth to get the Angels on the board after replacing starter Max Stassi.
+Rookie Logan O’Hoppe hit an RBI single in the eighth to get the Angels on the board after replacing starter Max Stassi once Ohtani was done.

 Los Angeles finished the year with a third straight loss following a season-best seven-game winning streak.